 - More serious or additional charges from being filed

-- Court orders prohibiting contact with the accuser
+- Court orders prohibiting contact with the purported victim

-In Seattle, Bellevue, and other parts of King County, court orders preventing communication with the accuser are normally issued after an arrest.
+No Contact Order Violation – In Seattle, Bellevue, Kent, Everett & other jurisdictions in WA State, court orders preventing communication with the purported victim are normally issued after an arrest for domestic violence.
 These orders are very easy to violate and can cause considerable hardship.
 A violation of a No Contact Order is an additional criminal charge.

-Much of the information in the police report is hearsay and there is often times no witness to back up the story of the alleged victim.
-If there was a physical struggle resulting in an injury, it can be difficult to prove who instigated the fight and who was acting in self defense.
+Much of the information in the police report is hearsay and there is often no witness to back up the story of the alleged victim.
+If there was a physical struggle resulting in an injury, it can be difficult to prove who instigated the fight and who was acting in self-defense.

-Often times, we can convince the prosecutor that they do not have enough evidence to win at trial.
-This can allow for a settlement that results in a case dismissal or significantly less serious charge.
+In most situations, we can convince the prosecutor that they do not have enough evidence to meet Washington State’s burden of proof and win at trial.
+This can allow for a settlement that results in a case dismissal or significantly reduced consequences.

 You always have the option to go to trial.
-However, the great majority of our clients are happy with the settlements we are able to negotiate and choose to avoid the risk of trial.
+However, the great majority of our clients are happy with the settlements we negotiate and choose to avoid the risk and stress of a jury trial.